 - Mix all the soup ingredients together and refrigerate.

-- For the topping add the butter to a small fry pan on medium low heat and when it is melted add the panko, stir until it is lightly browned.
+- For the topping add the butter to a small fry pan on medium-low heat and when it is melted add the panko, stir until it is lightly browned.
 Take it off the heat and add the parmesan stirring as it melts.

-- Serve the soup with a splash of tequila, if using and sprinkling of the topping and serve immediately.
+- Serve the soup with a splash of tequila, if using and a sprinkling of the topping and serve immediately.

 Gazpacho is such great stuff!
 Wonderful with seasonal tomatoes.
 But I often make it with canned, because ripe, locally grown tomatoes are available for such a short time.
 Interesting idea to use the Mott’s – I don’t think I’ve ever tried that product before.
 Anyway, nice recipe – thanks.